How to Apply for a 329 Card in Hawaii

 Most importantly, Hawaii marijuana doctors can only recommend medicinal cannabis to patients diagnosed with a medical condition specified by the Hawaii Medical Cannabis Program.
 Usually, the doctor will consider cannabis treatment if you are suffering from either:

-- Or a chronic medical condition that causes severe, debilitating psychiatric disorders.
+- A chronic medical condition that causes severe, debilitating psychiatric disorders

 Go here to take a look at the qualifying conditions for a medical card in Hawaii.